History of the Jews in Greater Cleveland: Former Soviet Union (FSU)-Jewish community

 Greater Cleveland is home to one of the largest Former Soviet Union-Jewish populations in the U.S., after New York City.
 It is estimated that 10,000–15,000 Jews from the former Soviet Union reside in Greater Cleveland, most of whom live in Mayfield Heights, Solon, Beachwood, and Orange.
-Almost all Soviet immigrants to the U.S. (1970's-early 2000's) are Jewish.
+Almost all Soviet immigrants to the U.S. (1970s-early 2000s) are Jewish.
 Cleveland is also home to Jewish owned Russian grocery stores, the largest being Yeleseyevsky Deli, as well as hundreds of FSU-Jewish owned and Russian speaking businesses such as restaurants, retail stores, jewelers, pharmacies, and private warehouses.

 In 1963, The Cleveland Council on Soviet Antisemitism was one of the first councils in the U.S. that brought the attention of the lives of Jews living in the Soviet Union, a time in which pogroms were common, Jews were discriminatorily marked on their documentation, and Jewish citizens of the USSR were commonly arrested for false or over-exaggerated crimes (See Soviet Jewry Movement).
 The council's biggest attempt was not only to inform about antisemitism, but also to bring in as many Jewish refugees from the USSR as possible.
 From the 1960s throughout the 1980s, immigration was slow.
 But, with Mikhail Gorbachev's allowance of Jewish emigration in 1989, the Cleveland Jewish Community immediately resettled hundreds of Soviet-Jews in the Greater Cleveland area, most of whom moved into apartments in Mayfield Heights, East Cleveland, South Euclid and Cleveland Heights.
-Within a few years, the number of Soviet-Jewish refugees in Cleveland had risen to a few thousand, and by the early 2000’s had reached about 15,000.
+Within a few years, the number of Soviet-Jewish refugees in Cleveland had risen to a few thousand, and by the early 2000s had reached about 15,000.
 The majority of Cleveland’s Soviet Jews arrived from Russia, Ukraine, Belarus, Moldova, and Uzbekistan.